zopefoundation/zope.app.wsgi/README.txt

 About WSGI
 ----------

-WSGI is the Python Web Server Gateway Interface, an upcoming PEP to standardize the interface between web servers and python applications to promote portability.
+WSGI is the Python Web Server Gateway Interface, a PEP to standardize the interface between web servers and python applications to promote portability.

 For more information, refer to the WSGI specification: http://www.python.org/peps/pep-0333.html